Quwaysim/notes_to_self/coding_style_guides/java_coding_style_guide.md

 # 4. Annotations

-Standard annotations should be used - in particular `@Override`.
-This should appear the line before the function declaration.
+Use Standard annotations, in particular `@Override`, which are placed the line before function declaration.

 __BAD:__